Advocacy, Mental health and wellbeing

 Responding to emotional pain

-In the course of my work in the Living Through Distress programme in SPMHS, I work with people who are feeling suicidal or have thoughts about suicide almost every day.
+In the course of my work in SPMHS, I work with people who are feeling suicidal or have thoughts about suicide almost every day.

 The World Health Organisation estimates that, worldwide, more than 700,000 people die by suicide every year.
 A study in America has shown that 135 people will know each person who dies by suicide.
 The numbers of people dying and impacted by suicide can be frightening.

 There are multiple factors that contribute to people thinking about suicide or dying by suicide.
 Often, people are in extreme emotional pain in response to difficult circumstances in their lives.
-In the past year and a half, COVID-19 has stretched our ability to cope resiliently, increased isolation, and added to stressors that may lead to increased risk of suicide.
+In recent years, situations like the COVID-19 pandemic have stretched our ability to cope resiliently, increased isolation, and added to stressors that may lead to increased risk of suicide.
 Often, thinking about dying by suicide is more about stopping this emotional pain than dying.

 Talking to people who are struggling